ucd-os-burgundy-s18/pintos1/DOC_P1.md

 >> in the table uncertain?
 If so, what rule did you use to resolve
 >> them?
 Does this match the behavior of your scheduler?

 >> C4: How is the way you divided the cost of scheduling between code
 >> inside and outside interrupt context likely to affect performance?

+We have the priority and CPU calculated inside interrupt context.

 ---- RATIONALE ----